particle-iot/docs/src/content/index.md

 ---
-title: Welcome to the Particle docs preview
+title: Welcome to the Particle docs
 layout: main.hbs
 ---